 So I originally designed these puppies in a really fun, crazy color palette.
 But was that practical to most readers?
 Would that match your holiday wrapping paper?
 Hmmm.
-Bright red, mustard yellow, turquoise and plum.
+Bright red, mustard yellow, turquoise, and plum.
 Hmmm.
-After chatting with Grace we decided black and white and gold would compliment her cookie packaging color scheme a bit better.
-A decision had been made.
+After thinking about it more I decided black and white and gold would complement everyone’s color scheme.

 Again, I’ve tried to make it super simple for you to print these bad boys.

 1. Download the PDF.
 Right-click on the link and “Save As” if your download doesn’t automatically start.
 BTDubs, the file itself is 19 MB so it may take a bit longer to download.

 2. Copy the PDF to a jump drive or CD.

 3. Take them to your favorite or nearby copy and print shop or store.
 FedEx Kinkos, Office Depot, Staples, etc… They also may have the option for you to upload the file.
 Check their website.

 4. Ask them to print your file on an 8-1/2″ X 11″ sheet of paper (heavier card stock) and fit to page.

 5. Pay for said prints and drive home a happy little clam.

 6. Grab a ruler and X-ACTO knife and trim.